-Top talent is in great demand everywhere, and companies all over the world are scrambling to develop better strategies centered on talent acquisition.
+Top talent is in high demand everywhere, and companies all over the world are scrambling to develop better strategies centered on talent acquisition.

 Smaller businesses and organizations are at a greater disadvantage than the bigger name businesses.
 They want ambitious employees that exhibit a lot of self-initiative, but typically don’t have the resources to shell out impressive salaries.
 It’s a catch-22 situation.
 You cannot grow until you hire the best, and you probably won’t attract the best until you’ve grown to a point.

 What is the way out?
 Theoretically, it is simple: Understand the needs of

 What's Stopping Top Talent From Joining Your Organization

 Regardless of how much you pay your employees, creating an employee-friendly work environment is as important as the financial aspect of it.
 This friendliness (or the lack of it) of the management towards their employees reflects itself in many ways.

 “Crazy Long” Working hours

 No one likes long working hours, particularly for a long period of time or as a matter of habit.
 And yet, companies have got it into their heads that the higher a salary they offer, the more they can extract out of their employees.